As a busy working mom, I get it. You have a lot on your plate right now. But trying to manage to have time for yourself only seems like a luxury.

 Then on week two, you can set the goal of eating a healthier breakfast.

-Week 3, add in exercise and week 4 could be eating more vegetables.
+Week 3, add in exercise, and week four could be eating more vegetables.

 By habit stacking, you start to create lifelong lifestyle changes that are going to help you reach your goal of losing weight and keeping it off for good.